wawer77/even/README.md

 ## For future development - features
 - Searchbar
-- Notifications or new actions in brackets in navbar
+- Notifications or new actions in brackets in navbar (and on landing page)
 - Pagination with filters
 - Relocation of debts (eg. A owes 5 to B, B 5 to C, C 5 to A => debts are cancelled)
 - Groups sharing one debt